 In 2009, Carol was delighted to join the Society as the LPN.Carol comes from a relatively small city (of only about a million people) in the central part of China.
 She moved to Vancouver in the first year of the new millennium and has enjoyed living in Canada very much.

 Carol has been involved with the health care industry for almost half of her life.
 Her credentials include working in a Chinese hospital as a neurologist and in an assisted living facility for seniors in Vancouver as an LPN.
-Carol loves helping and working with seniors.
+Carol loves working with seniors.
 Seniors remind her of her parents.
-Please come and talk to Carol anytime you need medical assistance.
+Please come talk to Carol anytime you need medical assistance.

 Wai Yee – Nurse & Activity Worker

 Wai Yee’s hometown is Montreal, Quebec.
 She is originally from Hong Kong.
 She was educated in Montreal and Vancouver.
 Her studies were in special education and nursing.

 Christina Webster – Recreation Coordinator